Article

 Other technological developments are also making great strides towards reducing our global reliance on fossil fuels and combatting climate change.
 In the transportation sector, ongoing advancements in electric vehicle design, regenerative braking, and electric drive train technology continue to deliver instant power, greater efficiency, and zero tailpipe emissions relative to conventional internal combustion engines.

-The world is responding in kind, with global sales of electric vehicles hitting a record 17 million in 2024 (a 25% growth over 2023 levels), and this trend will continue to reduce the world’s carbon footprint.
+The world is responding in kind, with global sales of electric vehicles hitting a record 17 million in 2024 (a 25% growth over 2023 levels).
+This trend will continue to reduce the world’s carbon footprint.
 According to the European Environment Agency (EEA), electric vehicles emit 30% less greenhouse gases than traditional gasoline-fueled cars and their lifecycle emissions could decrease by at least 73% by 2050.
 In the U.S. alone, experts believe that the widespread use of EVs will lower the country’s CO2 pollution by two-thirds.

 IEEE Climate Change eLearning Courses